Loading...

 How to consume Cheese Filled Ravioli without glucose spikes

-Include a side of vegetables such as broccoli, spinach, or zucchini.
-These foods are low in carbohydrates and high in fiber, which can help slow down the absorption of sugars.
+Add a side of non-starchy vegetables like broccoli, spinach, or zucchini to your meal.
+These will help slow down the absorption of carbohydrates.

 Stay Hydrated

-Drink plenty of water before and after your meal.
-Staying hydrated can aid digestion and help maintain stable blood sugar levels.
+Drink water before and during your meal.
+Staying hydrated can aid in digestion and help regulate blood sugar levels.

 healthspan-mbl